-We believe that the petroleum business and the nitrogen fertilizer business' cash flows from operations and existing cash and cash equivalents, along with borrowings under their respective credit facilities, as necessary, will be sufficient to satisfy the anticipated cash requirements associated with their existing operations for at least the next twelve months, and that we have sufficient cash resources to fund our operations for at least the next twelve months.
+We believe that the petroleum business and the nitrogen fertilizer business' cash flows from operations and existing cash and cash equivalents, along with borrowings under their respective credit facilities, as necessary, will be sufficient to satisfy the anticipated cash requirements associated with their existing operations for at least the next twelve months, including commitments and expenditures associated with the consummation of the Rentech Nitrogen mergers for the nitrogen fertilizer business.
+Additionally, we believe that we have sufficient cash resources to fund our operations for at least the next twelve months.
 However, future capital expenditures and other cash requirements could be higher than we currently expect as a result of various factors.
 Additionally, the ability to generate sufficient cash from operating activities depends on future performance, which is subject to general economic, political, financial, competitive and other factors outside of our control.